 Application of Summer/Fall SMSCG Operations

-The proposed project Summer/Fall Delta Smelt Habitat Action includes a measure to operate SMSCG for up to 60 days in June – October of below normal, above normal years, and, possibly wet years.
+The Proposed Project and Refined Alternative 2b Summer/Fall Delta Smelt Habitat Action includes a measure to operate SMSCG for up to 60 days in June – October of below normal, above normal years, and, possibly wet years.
 For more detailed description of the action, see Section 3.3 of the main document.
-This document describes the changes to CalSim II and DSM2 to model effect of proposed project SMSCG operations.
+This document describes the changes to CalSim II and DSM2 to model effect of SMSCG operations.

 Representation in CalSim II